-AM provides a JKS keystore with demo keys, /path/to/openam/openam/keystore.jks.
-For more information about AM's keystores, see "Configuring Secrets, Certificates, and Keys" in the Setup and Maintenance Guide.
+AM provides a JKS keystore with demo keys, /path/to/openam/security/keystores/keystore.jks.
+For more information about keystores in AM, see "Configuring Secrets, Certificates, and Keys" in the Security Guide.

 Signature Key Alias

 Specifies the key alias in the keystore used to sign messages from this SOAP STS instance.
 You must configure this property when using asymmetric binding.